elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-significance-of-homologous-chromosomes-during-meiosis.md

 url: /learn/education-studies/questions/what-is-the-significance-of-homologous-chromosomes-during-meiosis
 score: -1.0
 related_article1:
-    id: 167924
+    id: 167915
-    title: What is the significance of phenotypic and genotypic ratios in genetic crosses?
+    title: >-
+        How does cytokinesis differ between plant and animal cells?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-phenotypic-and-genotypic-ratios-in-genetic-crosses
+    url: /learn/education-studies/questions/how-does-cytokinesis-differ-between-plant-and-animal-cells
 related_article2:
-    id: 167922
+    id: 167931
-    title: What is the difference between homozygous and heterozygous genotypes?
+    title: >-
+        What is crossing over and how does it contribute to genetic variation?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-homozygous-and-heterozygous-genotypes
+    url: /learn/education-studies/questions/what-is-crossing-over-and-how-does-it-contribute-to-genetic-variation
 related_article3:
-    id: 167914
+    id: 167932
-    title: What are the main phases of mitosis and what occurs during each phase?
+    title: >-
+        Explain the process of independent assortment and its genetic significance.
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-phases-of-mitosis-and-what-occurs-during-each-phase
+    url: /learn/education-studies/questions/explain-the-process-of-independent-assortment-and-its-genetic-significance
 related_article4:
-    id: 167916
+    id: 167924
-    title: What are the key differences between mitosis and meiosis?
+    title: >-
+        What is the significance of phenotypic and genotypic ratios in genetic crosses?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-differences-between-mitosis-and-meiosis
+    url: /learn/education-studies/questions/what-is-the-significance-of-phenotypic-and-genotypic-ratios-in-genetic-crosses
 related_article5:
-    id: 167924
+    id: 167922
+    title: >-
-    title: What is the significance of phenotypic and genotypic ratios in genetic crosses?
+        What is the difference between homozygous and heterozygous genotypes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-phenotypic-and-genotypic-ratios-in-genetic-crosses
+    url: /learn/education-studies/questions/what-is-the-difference-between-homozygous-and-heterozygous-genotypes
 ---

 &nbsp;